Key QnAs about seeking help for your mental health answered by experts:

-Doctors take on the stigma around psychiatric issues.
-Why is it still considered a taboo in a country like India?
+Why are mental health problems still considered taboo in a country like India?

-What is the way forward for people to come out in open and talk about it without hesitation?
+What is the way for people to come out in the open and talk about it without hesitation?

-How one can detect that person is suffering from depression and what is the road to recovery?
+How can one detect that they are suffering from depression, and what is the road to recovery?

-There are mainly 9 symptoms of depression – hopelessness, lack of interest in things, sleeping too much or too less, eating too much or too less, suicidal thoughts and/or behaviour, low mood, irritability, lack of concentration and fatigue.
+There are nine main symptoms of depression: hopelessness, lack of interest in things, sleeping too much or too little, eating too much or too little, suicidal thoughts and/or behavior, low mood, irritability, lack of concentration, and fatigue.
 If you’re consistently experiencing at least 3-4 of them, there’s a chance that you may be becoming depressed.
-Catching early signs is important, when you start to feel this way, consciously try to bring in some life changes.
+Catching early signs is important.
+When you start to feel this way, consciously try to bring in some life changes.

 To sum it up

 Mental health matters.
 It is important to dispel myths and misconceptions and encourage others to seek help.
-Our mental state affects every aspect of our lives – professional and personal.
-We have to acknowledge, accept and seek help when we are dealing with mental health issues.
-Get in touch with an expert from the comfort of your home on DocVita: docvita.com.
+Our emotional and mental well-being defines our self-esteem and affects every aspect of our lives – professional and personal.
+We must acknowledge, accept and seek help when dealing with these issues.
+Get in touch with a mental health professional from the comfort of your home on DocVita: docvita.com.